csswizardry/csswizardry.github.com/_posts/2012-10-16-a-classless-class-on-using-more-classes-in-your-html.md

 > Imagine a teacher trying to control a class of kids who have no names.
 That’s how we used to write our HTML >.<

-When things aren’t explicitly named, and we try and rely on coincidental and circumstantial situations to try and refer to and target them, we find ourselves in a real mess where things quickly become invalid or break/fail.
+When things aren’t explicitly named—and we try and rely on coincidental and circumstantial situations to try and refer to and target them—we find ourselves in a real mess where things quickly become invalid or break/fail.
 Things are hard to manipulate and work with.
 We have to try and remember the dependencies our references have on our structure.
 Things are basically unstable and chaotic.

 The above analogy sits _perfectly_ with the kind of HTML we often wrote, and the selectors we used to target it: